A newborn baby sleeping on its back, wearing just a diaper

 The definition of meconium is simply your baby’s “first poop.”
 To be more precise, it’s the nearly odorless, greenish-black, gooey substance that’s passed during your baby’s first few bowel movements, often in the first 24 hours after birth.

-What’s a Typical Meconium Color
+Typical Meconium Color and Consistency

-Unlike regular baby poop, which is a much lighter hue, meconium is a dark greenish, almost black color.
+Unlike regular baby poop, which is a much lighter hue, meconium stool is a dark greenish, almost black color.
 It also has a sticky, gooey consistency that makes it almost tar-like.

 What is Meconium Made Of?